LJMU Initial Teacher Education Programme logo

 The BA (Hons) Primary Education with QTS is a full-time three year BA (Honours) degree course, which prepares student teachers for work in primary schools.
 Graduates from these courses have high levels of skill in planning, assessing and teaching across the 5-11 age range.

 Assessment on the Undergraduate Primary Initial Teacher Education (ITE) courses comprises module and teaching assessments spread over each year at intervals, appropriate to the phases of school-based training and the necessary level of academic learning.
-All student teachers must demonstrate the Teachers’ Standards and pass their Phase 3 placement at Triangulation, in order to be recommended for QTS.
+All student teachers must demonstrate the Teachers' Standards by the end of the programme and pass their Phase 3 placement at Triangulation, in order to be recommended for QTS.

 During school placements. formative assessment, by both school-based and university-based staff, is an important element of the course.
 This includes formal lesson observation, analysis and feedback, which support on-going evaluation, review and target setting by the student teacher.
 The Weekly meeting and Target setting document is completed each week during the placement experience, to capture training and review and set targets.
-Five Review Forms are completed during placement experiences, by the ITT Mentor in conjunction with the student teacher and Professional Mentor.
-The QTS Training and Development File contains a record of the school-based curriculum, along with student-teachers' Placement Experience File(s).
-Student teachers are NOT required to collate a separate QTS file/portfolio, and are discouraged from doing so, as part of LJMU’s commitment to reducing teacher workload.
+Five Review Forms are completed during placement experiences, by the General Mentor (ITT Mentor) in conjunction with the student teacher and Professional Mentor.
+The QTS Training and Development File contains a record of the school-based curriculum, along with student-teachers' separate Placement Experience File(s).

 All LJMU ITE Programmes operate a 'phased' approach to curriculum design and placement experience.
 The focus of the curriculum and expectations for each year of this programme are as follows: